 Alternatively you could use an app to transfer money from one friend to another.
-That’s one benefit of a SoFi Money® cash management account.
+That’s one benefit of a SoFi Checking and Savings® online bank account.

-You have instant peer-to-peer transfers to other SoFi Money members, which can simplify splitting the dinner bill.
-You can even transfer money to individuals outside of SoFi Money.
+You have instant peer-to-peer transfers to other SoFi Checking and Savings members, which can simplify splitting the dinner bill.
+You can even transfer money to individuals outside of SoFi Checking and Savings.

 4. Using an App to Track Your Outings

 There are a few apps, like WeSplit.It or Splitwise, that allow you to track and split purchases with friends.
 This strategy can be especially helpful if you dine out with the same group of people on a regular basis.